 What if I don’t have a PANCE/PANRE study plan?

-How many UWorld questions should you answer daily to help you pass the PANCE?
+How many UWorld questions should I answer daily to pass the PANCE?